 - The "Application summary", which is generated in the portal in PDF format and which can be printed out after the online application procedure is completed; please send 3 copy/copies to the application address.

-- Two recent references from university teachers which provide information about your qualifications; please enclose the references in envelopes with each copy of your application.
+- Two recent references from university teachers which provide information about your qualifications (hand-signed, no digital or scanned signature); please enclose the references in envelopes with each copy of your application.
 Please regard the instructions given on the tab “Submitting an application“.

 Embassy of the Federal Republic of Germany